-James Patrick Shea, a partner in Armstrong Teasdale’s Financial and Real Estate Services practice group, will become president-elect of the American Bankruptcy Institute (ABI) at the organization’s spring meeting in Washington, D.C.
-Shea, who was elected by the ABI board of directors, will begin a one-year term as president in 2015.
+James Patrick Shea, a partner in Armstrong Teasdale’s Financial and Real Estate Services practice group, became president of the American Bankruptcy Institute (ABI) for a one-year term which began during the organization’s annual spring meeting April 16–19, 2015.

 An ABI member since 1988, Shea is formerly ABI’s Vice President-Communications & Information Technology and the founding chair of ABI’s former subcommittee on Gaming Insolvencies and Reorganizations.
 He is also a chair of ABI's Civility Task Force and a former program chair of ABI’s Southwest Bankruptcy Conference.
 Founded in 1982, ABI is the nation’s largest association of bankruptcy professionals with more than 13,000 members.